 For beginner embroidery classes, you can try the Victoria and Albert Museum or the London Embroidery School.

-Don’t hesitate to go to your brick-and-mortar haberdashery to see if they offer beginner embroidery classes or sewing classes.
+Don’t hesitate to go to your brick-and-mortar haberdashery to see if they offer beginner embroidery classes or sewing class.
 Many do, or if they don’t they might have leaflets advertising an embroidery course near you.

 But if you can’t make it to sewing classes London or the other community centres offering embroidery courses, why not try to learn to embroider online?
 The Embroiderer’s Guild has a series of embroidery classes you can take; or if you are interested in historical embroidery, Thistle Threads offers online courses.